Buying a European Caravan? Look out for the following issues

 Are you considering buying a caravan or just checking the condition of your vehicle?

-The lever arm is supported at a 25-degree angle by the rubber inserts inside the axle tube.
-Over time, the rubber inserts become more and more compressed, and the lever arms will no longer point downwards, causing the suspension to become rigid.
-Therefore, the road vibrations will eventually damage the structure, which leads to cracks forming in the body and moisture penetrating the interior.
+The lever arm is supported at a 25-degree angle by rubber inserts inside the axle tube.
+Over time, these rubber inserts become increasingly compressed, causing the lever arms to lose their downward angle and resulting in a rigid suspension.
+As a result, road vibrations can damage the structure, leading to cracks in the body and allowing moisture to penetrate the interior.

 Book in for an axle rebuild.
 Click here